 If using pure chocolate pop the molds in the refrigerator for about 5 minutes.
 If using confectionery coating, place in the freezer for about 5 minutes.

 Spoon in about ½ ounce of peanut butter fudge into each egg, pressing it into an even layer on top, leaving enough room to top the fudge with a thin layer of chocolate.

 Spread a layer of chocolate over top of the fudge and scrape off any excess chocolate using an offset spatula.

 Pop them in the refrigerator for pure chocolate and freezer for confectionery coating for 5 minutes until the top coat is hardened.

-Carefully turn the mold upside down, holding your hands over the chocolates (not pictured) and allow the chocolate eggs to fall out.
+Carefully turn the mold upside down, hold your hands over the chocolates (not pictured), and allow the chocolate eggs to fall out.